donghan-fu/donghan-fu.github.io/_pages/about.md

 - ***2025.05*, Social Media Journalism, WHU, Invited by Professor Zikun Liu (2025 Spring)**
 - ***2024.12*, Journalism and Communication Theory, Invited by Professor Shiwen Wu（2024 Fall)**

-- This was the course I took with Prof. Wu during my master’s studies at WHU.
-It is a great honor to return to my alma mater as a teacher.
-I have deep affection for WHU—it witnessed my personal and academic growth, and it was the starting point of my lifelong academic journey.
+- This course was taught by Prof. Wu during my master’s studies at WHU.
+Now, I’ve been invited by him to return and give a lecture—a moment that feels both meaningful.
+I feel incredibly fortunate to come back and work at my alma mater.
+I have deep affection for WHU—it witnessed my personal and academic growth and marked the beginning of my lifelong academic journey.
 <div style="text-align: center;">
   <img src="/images/cherry.jpg" alt="AI" style="width: 80%; max-width: 600px; border-radius: 8px;">
   <p style="font-size: 14px; color: #555;">The School of Journalism and Communication is located at the end of Wuhan University’s iconic Cherry Blossom Avenue.